Odell Beckham Jr.: 2017 season

 On April 24, 2017, the Giants exercised Beckham's fifth-year option.

 In the preseason, Beckham suffered an ankle sprain against the Cleveland Browns.
 Due to the injury, Beckham missed the regular season opener, but returned in Week 2 against the Detroit Lions, finishing with 36 receiving yards as the Giants lost 10–24.
 In the next game against the Philadelphia Eagles, he had 79 receiving yards and two receiving touchdowns, and was fined $12,154 for a celebration.
 During Week 5 against the Los Angeles Chargers, Beckham finished with 97 receiving yards and a touchdown until leaving the game with an apparent leg injury.
 It was later revealed that he suffered a fractured left ankle.
-The next day, the Giants announced that Beckham would undergo surgery to repair the fracture, keeping him out the remainder of the 2017 season after being placed on injured reserve.
+Beckham underwent surgery to repair the fracture, keeping him out the remainder of the 2017 season after being placed on injured reserve.
 In four games, Beckham finished the 2017 season with 25 receptions for 302 yards and three touchdowns.
 Despite only playing four games, he was still ranked 77th by his peers on the NFL Top 100 Players of 2018.